metaplex-foundation/docs/docs/01-programs/02-candy-machine/00-overview.md

 ![Candy Machines V3 - Overview 5@2x.png](/assets/candy-machine-v3/CandyMachinesV3-Overview5.png#radius)

 As you can see, with 16 default guards and the ability to create custom guards, it enables creators to cherry-pick the features that matters to them and compose their perfect Candy Machine.
 This is such a powerful feature that we’ve dedicated many pages to it.
-The best place to start to know more about guards is the Candy Guards page.
+The best place to start to know more about guards is the [Candy Guards](/programs/candy-machine/candy-guards) page.

 ## Next steps

 Whilst this provides a good overview of Candy Machines, there is a lot more to discover and learn about them.
 Here’s what you can expect in the other pages of this Candy Machine documentation.

-- Getting Started.
+- [Getting Started](/programs/candy-machine/getting-started).
 Lists the various libraries and SDKs you can use to manage Candy Machines.
-- Configuring Candy Machines.
+- [Candy Machine Settings](/programs/candy-machine/candy-machine-settings).
 Explains Candy Machine settings in great detail.
-- Creating, Updating and Fetching.
+- [Managing Candy Machines](/programs/candy-machine/managing-candy-machines).
 Explains how to manage Candy Machines.
-- Inserting Items Into Candy Machines.
+- [Inserting Items](/programs/candy-machine/inserting-items).
 Explains how to load items into Candy Machines.
-- Minting From Candy Machines.
+- [Minting](/programs/candy-machine/minting).
 Explains how to mint from Candy Machines and how to handle pre-mint requirements.
-- Candy Guards.
+- [Candy Guards](/programs/candy-machine/candy-guards).
 Explains how guards work and how to enable them.
-- Guard Groups.
+- [Guard Groups](/programs/candy-machine/guard-groups).
 Explains how to configure multiple groups of guards.
-- Special Guard Instructions.
+- [Special Guard Instructions](/programs/candy-machine/special-guard-instructions).
 Explains how to execute guard-specific instructions.
-- Deleting Candy Machines.
-Explains how to delete Candy Machines to claim some rent back.
-- Available Guards.
+- [Available Guards](/programs/candy-machine/available-guards).
 Lists all available default guards.
-- How-To Guides.
+- [How-To Guides](/programs/candy-machine/how-to-guides).
 Lists practical articles relevant to Candy Machines.
-- Conceptual Guides.
+- [Conceptual Guides](/programs/candy-machine/conceptual-guides).
 Lists theoretical articles relevant to Candy Machines.
-- References.
+- [References](/programs/candy-machine/references).
 Lists API References relevant to Candy Machines.
-- Updates.
+- [Updates](/programs/candy-machine/updates).
 Documents the latest changes.